tjch-o/the-odin-project/odin-landing-page/README.md

 In this project they provided a design image (1.png from the images folder) and the requirements for fonts and colours to make the website (2.png from the images folder) for me to recreate from scratch using HTML and CSS.

-My main takeaway from this project:
+What I have learnt from this project:
-- learning flexbox to position most of the items and containers
+- using flexbox to position most of the items and containers